ginkgobioworks/abdev-benchmark/README.md

 After running all baselines, you'll see a summary table like this:

-Here's the data reformatted as a markdown table:

 **Spearman ρ (Test, Average Fold)**

 | Baseline | AC-SINS_pH7.4 | HIC | PR_CHO | Titer | Tm2 |